How to Close More Sales When You Start with the End in Mind

 1. “Sales is a process, not an event.”
 Zig Ziglar

-Although there have been many changes in marketing and sales over the years; the fundamentals haven’t changed much – prospect, learn about your customer’s problems, then follow up with how you can solve them.
+Although there have been many marketing and sales changes over the years, the fundamentals haven’t changed much – prospect, learn about your customer’s problems, and then follow up with how you can solve them.
 I’ve learned “the close happens” naturally if you understand the end before you start.

 2. Create a Habit of Understanding

 Begin by building a habit of understanding.
 Last year, I challenged myself to make 500 cold calls in 30 days.
 It wasn’t about the cold calls; it was about building a daily habit of connecting with prospects and listening to their challenges.
 I heard consistent problems from prospects and asked hundreds of follow-up questions to understand them better.
 I suggest scheduling time on your calendar each day to focus on understanding because your sales day can get very busy with tasks unrelated to selling new deals.